marinadelconte/MarinaDelContePortfolio/README.md

 # MarinaDelContePortfolio

 ## Description
 This project was created to showcase my portfolio as a software developer.
 I used HTML and CSS to begin this webpage.
-Please note that this project will continue to evolve as my portfolio continues to build and this may not be what the finished site will look like.
-There are several links and images that are just placeholders to be replaced in the future.
+Please note that this project will continue to evolve as my portfolio continues to build and this is not what the finished site will look like.
+There are several links and images that are just placeholders to be replaced in the future once I have created those projects.

 ## Usage